Chris Brown: 20202023: Breezy

 On September 4, 2022, Brown won international artiste of the year at the 15th annual Headies awards.
 The category is designed for non-African artists or groups with outstanding achievements and impact on Afrobeats.
-In September 2022, with the single release of "Under the Influence", Brown became the first R&B singer in history to chart over fifty top 40 hits on the Billboard Hot 100 chart.
-On October 14, 2022, Brown appeared as a special guest at Usher's Las Vegas Residency to perform a few songs, including Back to Sleep (Remix), Under the Influence and Heat.
-During the show Usher took a moment to give Brown his flowers.
-“I love you.
-You a great.
-You're a legend.
-We love you and we gon’ continue to keep lifting you up,” said Usher.
-On November 16, 2022, Brown released two Christmas themed standalone singles titled "No Time Like Christmas" and "It's Giving Christmas" and later dropped visuals for the singles in December.
-On November 18, 2022, Brown took to his Instagram page to announce that the American Music Awards had canceled his scheduled tribute performance to Michael Jackson in celebration of the 40th anniversay of the later singer's 1982 Thriller album.
+In the summer of 2022, his song "Under the Influence", contained in the extended edition of his 2019 album Indigo, went viral on the TikTok platform, giving the song great commercial success globally.
+With "Under the Influence", Brown became the first R&B singer in history to chart over fifty top 40 hits on the Billboard Hot 100 chart.
+On October 14, 2022, Brown appeared as a special guest at Usher's Las Vegas Residency to perform few songs.
+At the end of his performance Usher told Brown: "You're a legend.
+We love you and we gon' continue to keep lifting you up".
+On November 16, 2022, Brown released two Christmas themed songs, "No Time Like Christmas" and "It's Giving Christmas".
+On November 18, 2022, Brown took to his Instagram page to announce that the American Music Awards had canceled his scheduled tribute performance to Michael Jackson in celebration of the 40th anniversary of the 1982 album Thriller.
 Brown also shared rehearsal footage of the cancelled tribute and stated the performance was cancelled for unknown reasons.
 The cancelled tribute prompted backlash against the AMAs from fans and industry peers alike.
-Jermaine Dupri stated the decision to pull the tribute signals something grave for celebration of Black Music stating that "If the American Music Awards canceled the Chris Brown performance, then that means they canceled the 40th anniversay of Thriller.
-Which means they canceled the Michael jackson tribute.
+Jermaine Dupri stated the decision to pull the tribute signals something grave for celebration of Black music stating that "If the American Music Awards canceled the Chris Brown performance, then that means they canceled the 40th anniversary of Thriller.
+Which means they canceled the Michael Jackson tribute.
 Black Music, we in trouble."
 Similarly John Branca, the co-executor of the Michael Jackson Estate stated that the AMAs should be ashamed of themselves and that the cancellation is an attack on Black Music.
-On December 9, 2022, Brown announced a European tour for 2023 titled the "Under The Infuence" tour with artist Skillibeng as a special guest.
-Within minutes, the entire 19-show tour sold out, including four nights at London's renowned O2 Arena, two nights at Accor Arena in Paris, two nights at Ziggo Dome in Amsterdam and more.
-In January 2023, Brown surpassed Elvis Presley for the most RIAA Gold Certified Singles among all male vocalists in history, after previously passing Presley for the most Billboard Hot 100 entries among all male vocalists.
+Following the global success of "Under the Influence", the title of the song gave its name to the European tour that Brown subsequently embarked in 2023, the "Under the Influence Tour", which registered sold out during all the 24 arena dates scheduled, with 7 additional dates being later added, also registering sold out.
+The tour included six nights at London's O2 Arena, three nights at Accor Arena in Paris, three nights at Ziggo Dome in Amsterdam and more.
+Prior to the start of the "Under The Influence Tour", the original opening act Skillibeng withdrew from the tour and was replaced by South African singer Tyla.
+The tour marked Brown's first tour in Europe since the 2016 European leg of his One Hell of a Nite Tour.
+The tour also marked Brown's first concerts in the United Kingdom following the revoking of his ban from entering the country implemented in 2010.